Participant Perceptions of a Robotic Coach Conducting Positive Psychology Exercises: A Qualitative Analysis: Materials and Methods

 \subsubsection{Participants}

-The user study was conducted as a \textit{within-subjects} study with $N=20$ participants ($12$ female, $5$ male, $3$ not disclosed) aged $26.70\pm3.68$ years from $12$ different nationalities, recruited amongst the students and members of the university.
+The user study was conducted as a \textit{within-subjects} study, that is, all participants experienced all three levels of affective adaptation.
+We chose this study design so that we could collect qualitative data from all participants about their perceptions of each of the adaptation levels.
+We recruited $N=20$ participants ($12$ female, $5$ male, $3$ not disclosed) aged $26.70\pm3.68$ years from $12$ different nationalities, recruited amongst the students and members of the university.
 The majority of the participants ($N=13$) indicated little to no prior experience with humanoid robots.
 To specifically target a \textit{non-clinical} population, some of the enlisted participants were screened out if they were undertaking any mental health treatment or medication.
 All participants were asked to fill in the \ac{GAD7}~\cite{spitzer2006brief} and \ac{PHQ9}~\cite{kroenke2001phq} before they were enrolled in the experiments to make sure no participants were experiencing high anxiety or depression.
 Before the study, participants were also asked to watch two videos of the Pepper robot showing its interaction capabilities, in order to familiarise them with the robot.
 After the screening process, all participants provided \textit{informed consent} for their participation and the usage of their data for post-study analyses.
 The participants were compensated in the form of Amazon vouchers.
 The consent form, study-design and the experimental protocol was approved by the Departmental Ethics Committee.